Some techniques for you to try and help with recovery.

 Collaboration, so you actually work with others on their body language, to counteract any effects it has on you.
 Make yourself aware and sensitive to seeing others and your own physiology.
 Changes in breathing, skin tone, the tone of voice, shift in body movements.

-you are amazing, you can and you will recover and live a much happier life.
+You are amazing, you can, and you will recover and live a much happier life.

 Click the links below to join Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.